IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Explanation:
-The end-to-end principle {{Saltzer}} holds that 'the intelligence is end to end rather than hidden in the network' {{RFC1958}}.
+The end-to-end principle {{Saltzer}} holds that certain functions can and should be performed at 'ends' of the network. {{RFC1958}} states "that in very general terms, the community believes that the goal is connectivity [...] and the intelligence is end to end rather than hidden in the network.”
 Generally speaking, it is easier to attain reliability of data transmissions with computation at endpoints rather than at intermediary nodes.

 Also considering the fact that network quality and conditions vary across geography and time, it is also important to design protocols such that they are reliable even on low bandwidth and high latency connections.